aditya43/blockchain/README.md

     * We can use `Indexes` for more efficient querying at larger data sets.
 - We need to decide which database we will be using as a State Database before setting up the network.
 Otherwise, we have to bring down the network, enable CouchDB and bring the network up again.
 - Each `Peer` has its own instance of the `CouchDB`.
+- No data replication at the `CouchDB` level.
+- Remote access is disabled to `CouchDB`.

 -----------